Conversion data

 | 7+ seconds | −40%+ | $400K+ annual loss |

 A 3-second delay doesn’t feel catastrophic to the merchant.
-To the customer, it’s an eternity.
-They’ll close the tab and buy elsewhere.
-Reducing the load time on your page improves site performance, reduces user frustration, and could lead to more sales.
+To the customer, it’s an eternity — they’ll close the tab and buy elsewhere.
+Reducing your page load time improves site performance, reduces user frustration, and could lead to more sales.

-The average checkout contains more than 11 fields⁸, and research shows this is roughly double what’s actually necessary.
-Reducing your checkout to 6-8 essential fields could increase completion rates by 25-40%.
+The average checkout contains more than 11 fields — roughly double what’s actually necessary.
+Reducing checkout to 6–8 essential fields could increase completion rates by 25–40%.

 | 6–8 fields | 60–70% | −10–15% vs desktop |